Ørland Municipality: Coat of arms

 The coat of arms was granted on 9 February 1979.
 The official blazon is "Party per bend sinister argent and sable" (Venstre skrådelt sølv og svart).
 This means the arms have a field (background) that is divided diagonally from the bottom left to the top right.
 The left side of the line has a tincture of argent which means it is commonly colored white, but if it is made out of metal, then silver is used.
 The right side of the line has a tincture of black.
 The design is derived from the historic coat of arms of Inger, Lady of Austraat, a noblewoman from the Rømer family who lived at the Austrått manor in Ørland from 1488 to 1555.
 She played a major role in the history of the area.
 She was later portrayed by Henrik Ibsen in his play Lady Inger of Ostrat.
 The arms were designed by Hallvard Trætteberg.
 The municipal flag has the same design as the coat of arms.

 Churches

-The Church of Norway has four parishes (sokn) within the municipality of Ørland.
+The Church of Norway has four parishes (sokn) within Ørland Municipality.
 It is part of the Fosen prosti (deanery) in the Diocese of Nidaros.